ubaldot/vim-conda-activate/README.md

 ## Contributing
-Feel free to send a PR if have any improvement ideas.
+Feel free to send a PR if have any improvement ideas.<br>
 For more info check `:h condaactivate.txt`.